 There are so many different bedroom storage ideas that it’s often hard to know where to start!
 Ottoman storage beds have built in storage that covers the whole area inside the bed frame under the mattress, pretty much from floor to slats.
 Unlike beds with storage drawers, they have a much bigger storage capacity and are perfect for small bedrooms, loft conversion and even a spare room where you might want to store household supplies or belongings.

-Ottoman beds are also nice to look at.
+Ottoman beds are also nice to look at – with upholstered, leather and wooden options available and most have an integrated headboard too.
 If you have a standard bed without drawers, any kind of underbed storage will end up looking messy or out of place.
 Having built in storage always seems like such a tidier, more practical option.

 Plus, storage ottoman beds come in all different sizes so you can have bed storage solutions in all rooms.
 Ottoman single beds in the kids rooms, double beds in the spare room and king size or super kingsize in the master bedroom.
 They fit perfectly next to bedside tables too and match your existing decor.